 Solution: Half slip skirt.
-Slips may sound like a thing from the past, but I seriously wear mine all. the. time.
+Slips may sound like a thing from the past, but I seriously wear mine ALL.
+THE.
+TIME.
 As brands are skimping more often on quality (i.e. using thinner fabrics, or only lining half of a dress), a slip can be an easy and affordable way to “rescue” a garment.
 I wear them with all unlined white dresses, and especially like them in the winter to keep unlined dresses or skirts from riding up against hosiery.
 Vassarette makes some simple and functional half slip skirts (under $10!) in nude, white & black.
 If you tend to wear shorter skirts and dresses, it’s worth getting your slip skirt hemmed even shorter so there’s no chance of an unsightly peek-a-boo.

-Solution: A bra with convertible straps that can be criss-crossed in the back (see: convertible strap bras below), or, use a racer-back bra clip to hold your bra straps closely together in the back.
+Solution: A bra with convertible straps that can be criss-crossed in the back (see: convertible strap bras below), or, use a racer-back bra strap clip to hold your bra straps closely together in the back.
 BONUS: wearing your bra straps in a racer-back style using these clips can also help “lift” the breasts a bit and create a little more cleavage.

 Solution: An elastic bra-strap converter.
 Try one of my most popular DIY tutorials, or buy one for cheap like this option or this wider strap option.
 Please note this solution is only for slightly lower-back garments, not ones with a dramatic dip or nothing on the back.
 The elastic converter can pull your regular bra band down about 2 inches in the back before the fit of the cups get affected in the front.

 Situation: Strapless, cross-back, halter, off-the-shoulder, or one-shoulder tops and dresses.